 One-on-ones are a fantastic way for managers, directors, and executives to build stronger teams.
 This simple process can help you build rapport, help uncover issues before they become a big deal, and build productive working relationships with your direct reports.

 If you’re new to 1:1s, or are looking for a refresher to make sure you’re on the right track, this guide is for you.
-If you are an employee, we've created a team member guide you should check out.
+If you are an employee, we've created a full-length team member guide you should check out.
+However, we will cover some of those points below.

 Quick Note: This post was inspired by the excellent Manager Tools book (we have their permission to publish this summary).
 If you’re a manager, you need to check out their blog as well.